 The kitchen fittings comprise wall and base type units with worktop surface areas present.
-Internal doors, skirtings and facings are of a timber variety.
+The internal doors skirtings and facings are of a timber variety.
 Some doors have glazed inserts.

 Chimney breasts and fireplaces

 Visually inspected.
 No testing of the flues or fittings was carried out.